GES

 Digital Public Infrastructure (DPI) — India Stack

-India has built a world-leading Digital Public Infrastructure stack: Layer 1 — Identity: Aadhaar (12-digit unique ID, biometric + demographic, 1.38 billion enrolments).
+India built a world-leading DPI stack in three layers.
+Layer 1 (Identity): Aadhaar provides a 12-digit unique ID with biometric and demographic data.
+1.38 billion enrolments.
 Run by UIDAI.
-Aadhaar is not a citizenship proof but an identity proof.
-Layer 2 — Payments: UPI (Unified Payments Interface), AEPS (Aadhaar-Enabled Payment System), RuPay cards.
-Layer 3 — Data: DigiLocker (document storage), Account Aggregator (consent-based financial data sharing).
-JAM Trinity: Jan Dhan + Aadhaar + Mobile — enables Direct Benefit Transfer (DBT), reducing leakage in subsidies.
+Aadhaar proves identity, not citizenship.
+Layer 2 (Payments): UPI, AEPS (Aadhaar-Enabled Payment System), and RuPay cards.
+Layer 3 (Data): DigiLocker (document storage) and Account Aggregator (consent-based financial data sharing).
+JAM Trinity (Jan Dhan + Aadhaar + Mobile) powers DBT.
 Over Rs 34 lakh crore transferred via DBT.
+Government claims Rs 3.48 lakh crore in savings by eliminating ghost beneficiaries.
 India's DPI model was endorsed at G20 (2023) for global adoption.
-MOSIP (Modular Open Source Identity Platform) allows other countries to adopt Aadhaar-like systems.
+MOSIP (Modular Open Source Identity Platform) lets other countries adopt Aadhaar-like systems.
+Exam tip: Know the three India Stack layers and JAM Trinity.

 UPI & Digital Payments